Learning to Learn the Macroscopic Fundamental Diagram using Physics-Informed and meta Machine Learning techniques: Results and discussion

 \subsection{Full exploitation of the LDs dataset}

-Here, we present the results of the benchmark bi-parabolic model and of the MTPINN.
-It is important to assess how the MTPINN fares as meta-model for the UTD19 dataset when the full set of LD recordings is available, as the performance of the developed MTPINN strongly affects the capabilities of MAML, which are discussed later in this Section.
+Here, we present the results of the bi-parabolic model and of the MTPINN, focusing on how they perform in estimating the MFD for different cities, when all the set of detectors are available (and thus, in less challenging conditions that are not transferable to cities where the amount of LDs is a problem).
+Still, it is especially important to assess how the MTPINN fares as meta-model for the UTD19 dataset when the full set of LD recordings is available, as the performance of the developed MTPINN strongly affects the capabilities of MAML, which are discussed later in this Section.

 The bi-parabolic model performs reasonably well regardless the type of MFD, as shown in Fig.~\ref{fig:biperformance}.
 For all cases, the total loss decreases rapidly at first but eventually evens out, indicating that the model improves and eventually converges.
-A subset of the results is reported in Fig.~\ref{fig:biperformance}, whose four cities represent some of the typical characteristics for the MFD plots described in Section~\ref{sec:data} such as increased scattering associated with a large amount of observations (Toronto) and the stem-with-a-bulb shape (Stuttgart) where the MFD curve is narrow for the lower occupancy values but broadens at the top.
-As it can be seen, the observations mainly lie within the shaded area, indicating a 95\% prediction interval.
-The bi-parabolic hybrid model is thus a fair benchmark to compare the results of the MTPINN and of the MAML.
+A subset of the results is reported in Fig.~\ref{fig:biperformance}, the full set being available at https://github.com/s184227/MAML\_for\_MFD.
+The considered cities indeed represent typical characteristics for the MFD plots described in Section~\ref{sec:data} and reported in Fig.~\ref{fig:29_averages}, such as increased scattering associated with a large amount of observations (e.g., Toronto) and the stem-with-a-bulb shape (e.g., Stuttgart) where the MFD curve is narrow for the lower occupancy values but broadens at the top.
+These scenarios reflect different traffic patterns across the networks (e.g., different road types or prevalent lightly congested regimes) and ensure the models are able to capture MFDs with different characteristics.
+The observations result of the bi-parabolic hybrid model mainly lie within the shaded area, indicating a 95\% prediction interval, generally a fair benchmark to compare the results of the MTPINN and of the MAML.
+It should be noted though that there are few outliers.
+Many of the measurements for Santander, for example, fall below the 95\% range, especially near the origin (Fig.~\ref{fig:biperformance_santanders}), a behavior Santanders share only with Bern and Bremen out of the 20 considered cities.
+As mentioned in Section~\ref{sec:methodology}, this is to be expected when the real shape of the MFD is very different from the bi-parabolic functional form.